The program is open only to a select group of 14 students who will enroll in the three program courses.

 Holger A. Klein is the Chair of the Department of Art History and Archaeology at Columbia University.
-Professor Klein will be teaching the art history course and is the faculty director for the program.
+Professor Klein is the Columbia Faculty Director for the program.

 Bogaziçi University, one of the most prominent universities in Turkey, is located on the east side of Istanbul overlooking the Bosphorus.
 Modeled on American style univeristies, there are four faculties: arts and sciences, economics and administrative sciences, engineering, and education.
 Currently there are over 900 faculty and close to 11,000 students.
 Bogaziçi and Columbia have agreements in place that allow for the exchange of students during the academic year.

-To see pictures and learn more about the host instition, please visit their website, but note that none of the academic information on the website applies to this program.
+Please visit their website to learn more about the institution, but note than none of the academic information applies to this program.